 One of the best churches in Essex for the variety of natural stones in its external fabric.
 However, access is not always available as the perimeter gate is closed for the majority of the time.

-Foreshore platform of London Clay on the west side of the island has yielded numerous fossils, particularly the stems of crinoids.
-Access to foreshore only.
-The island is owned by the National Trust.
-Access onto the island is only possible with a permit.
+Foreshore platform of London Clay on the west side of the island has yielded fossils, but is currently obscured by silt and debris.
+The island is owned by the National Trust and access is only possible with a permit.

 London Clay fossils can be found on the foreshore at low tide.
 Stems of fossil crinoids occur in abundance.
-The island can only be reached at low tide by a causeway from the mainland.
-Access available to the foreshore below high tide level only.
-The island is private property.
+The island is private property and can only be reached at low tide by a causeway from the mainland.

 Church rebuilt in 1882 reusing material from previous church.
 A great deal of local cement stone (septaria) was used giving a pleasing effect.
-Stones were originally collected from the beach and some contain fossils.
+Stones were originally collected from the nearby foreshore and some contain fossils.

 STOW MARIES.
 Clementsgreen Creek Submerged Forest (TQ 834 965)